 Tom Savini is finally allowed to really shine in the moments that follow.
 We get a machete to a zombie’s head (which Savini’s own raider character delivers), multiple raiders being gutted by zombie hordes, and countless decapitations, dismemberments, and brains blown to bits.
 And while the film is extremely gory, it’s not so very sickening.
 This is due to the fake-looking blood, which is a thick, paint-like, light red.
 This results in a cartoon-ish look, one that Romero has claimed adds to the film’s comic book sensibilities — a point I cannot agree with more.

 While this is Dawn of the Dead‘s most violent scene, it still plays into the comedic undertones that run throughout the film.
-From the start, we get little jokes sprinkled in here and there (rednecks using zombies as target practice, Roger besting Stephen at shooting zombies, etc.).
+From the start, we get little jokes sprinkled in here and there (rednecks using zombies as target practice, Roger besting Stephen at blasting away ghouls, etc.).
 Then there’s the muzak of the mall that continuously juxtaposes the violence onscreen.
 Even the raid scene sees the bikers partaking in pie throwing/spraying zombies in the face with seltzer water.
 The film can be goofy as hell, but it just adds to the fun of it all.

 But, of course, the film isn’t all fun.
 The raid ends up leading to Stephen’s downfall.
 Like Roger before him, Stephen is completely taken by the mall.
 As Peter calls to Stephen to retreat, Stephen aims down the barrel of his gun at the raiders, muttering to himself, “It’s ours.
 We took it.
 It’s ours.”
 Stephen takes on an entire army in order to protect what he believes is his, and he’s ultimately backed into a corner and shot in the arm within one of the mall’s elevators (they use the air vents in the elevator shafts in order to get to their sanctuary above the mall).
 Stephen slumps down, and the elevator doors open to a group of zombies.
 His screams overheard by Peter through his walkie-talkie.